Privacy Information

 Detailed information on data processing and data protection at NovalNet AG can be found here: https://www.novalnet.com/privacy?auto_toggle=true.

-3.5 ATTENDANCE AT AN EVENT
+3.5 PARTICIPATION IN AN EVENT

-3.6 CONTACT DATA COLLECTION
+3.6 COLLECTION OF CONTACT DATA

-If there is a legal obligation to collect or transmit the data, in particular on the basis of an Infection Protection Act, the legal basis for collecting the residence data and, if necessary, passing it on to the responsible health authority is Article 6 (1) (c) GDPR.
-In this case, data processing is necessary to fulfill a legal obligation.
-Unless there is a mandatory legal obligation, data processing is based on Article 6 Paragraph 1 Letter d) GDPR, i.e. to protect the vital interests of the participants and other contact persons of the participants.
+The legal basis for collecting and, where applicable, forwarding residence data to the responsible health authority is, if there is a legal obligation to collect or transmit the data, in particular based on an infection protection law, Article 6(1)(c) GDPR.
+In this case, data processing is necessary for compliance with a legal obligation.
+If no compelling legal obligation exists, data processing is based on Article 6(1)(d) GDPR, i.e., for the protection of the vital interests of the participants and other contacts of the participants.

 3.7 EVENT PHOTOGRAPHY

-If you have consented to the production and publication of photos and films, the legal basis for this processing is your consent, which can be revoked at any time, in accordance with Article 6(1)(a) GDPR.
+If you have consented to the creation and publication of photographs and film recordings, the legal basis for this processing is your consent, which can be revoked at any time, in accordance with Art.
+6 para.
+1 lit. a) GDPR.

 3.8 FEEDBACK AFTER AN EVENT

-After attending an event, you may be contacted by email to collect your feedback on the event.
-You can object to this contact at any time by contacting the respective organizer using the contact details provided for the organizer.
-If you give your feedback about the event on the website, the information you provide will only be used to evaluate the event and to optimize future events.
+After participating in an event, you may be contacted by email to request your feedback.
+You can object to this contact at any time by contacting the respective organizer using the contact details provided.
+If you provide your feedback on the event via the website, the information you provide will be used solely for evaluating the event and optimizing future events.

-The legal basis for contacting us with a request for your feedback is Art.
-6 (1) (f) GDPR.
-The overriding legitimate interest of the organizer is the evaluation of the event and the optimization of future events.
+The legal basis for contacting you to request your feedback is Article 6(1)(f) GDPR.
+The organizer's overriding legitimate interest is the evaluation of the event and the optimization of future events.

-3.9 INVITATIONS TO OTHER EVENTS
+3.9 INVITATIONS TO FURTHER EVENTS

-The legal basis for sending postal advertising is the legitimate interest of the organizer in accordance with Article 6 (1) (f) GDPR.
-The overriding legitimate interest is the implementation of direct marketing measures to market the events and services of the organizer.
+The legal basis for sending postal advertising is the legitimate interest of the organizer pursuant to Art.
+6 para.
+1 lit. f) GDPR.
+The overriding legitimate interest is the implementation of direct marketing measures for the promotion of the organizer's events and services.

 4. JOB OFFERS AND APPLICATIONS

-If we conclude an employment contract with an applicant, the transmitted data will be processed to carry out the employment relationship in compliance with the statutory provisions.
+When we conclude an employment contract with an applicant, the data transmitted will be processed for the purpose of carrying out the employment relationship in compliance with legal regulations.

 5. VIDEO CONFERENCES AND WEBINARS

-If German law is not applicable to the processing of employee data or if, in connection with participation in video conferences, the processing of personal data is not required for the establishment, implementation or termination of the employment relationship, but should nevertheless be an elementary part of participation in a video conference our overriding legitimate interest according to Art.
-6 Para.
-1 lit. f) GDPR is the legal basis for data processing.
-In these cases, our legitimate interest is the effective implementation of video conferences.
+If German law is not applicable to the processing of employee data, or if the processing of personal data in connection with participation in video conferences is not necessary for the establishment, execution, or termination of the employment relationship, but is nevertheless an essential component of participation in a video conference, then our overriding legitimate interest pursuant to Article 6(1)(f) GDPR is the legal basis for the data processing.
+In these cases, our legitimate interest lies in the effective conduct of video conferences.

-Otherwise, the legal basis for data processing as part of your participation in a video conference organized by us is our overriding legitimate interest in accordance with Article 6 (1) (f) GDPR.
-In these cases, our legitimate interest is the effective implementation of video conferences.
+Furthermore, the legal basis for data processing in connection with your participation in a video conference organized by us is our overriding legitimate interest pursuant to Art.
+6 para.
+1 lit. f) GDPR.
+In these cases, our legitimate interest lies in the effective conduct of video conferences.

-6. GENERAL DATA PROTECTION INFORMATION
+6. GENERAL INFORMATION ON DATA PROTECTION

 6.1 AGE RESTRICTION